 In my mind’s eye, Talaheim Lodge is the vision I get when I think about an Alaska fishing lodge.
-Rustic cabins crafted from hand cut wood, a wood burning stove, all set in an isolated location untouched by time.
+Rustic cabins crafted from hand-cut wood, a wood-burning stove, all set in an isolated location untouched by time.
 This vision has been embedded in my head since I was a kid and it’s now right in front of my eyes.
-The owner, Mark Miller, is a throwback to the early days of Alaska when fishing trips were simple and straightforward and expectations were not sky high.
+The owner, Mark Miller, is a throwback to the early days of Alaska when fishing trips were simple and straightforward and expectations were not sky-high.
 You did what was necessary, ate what was in your guide’s pack, and walked like a nomad to get to the best fishing spots.
-While these days are not far removed, the way we travel and fish today, is night and day in comparison.
-They run an intimate operation where six to eight guests is considered a full lodge and their experience shows in the way they conduct their trips.
+While these days are not far removed, the way we travel and fish today is night and day in comparison.
+They run an intimate operation where six to eight guests are considered a full lodge and their experience shows in the way they conduct their trips.

 The lodge’s location is only 80 air miles from Anchorage, but it’s arguably the most remote Alaska lodge I’ve visited during my time at Frontiers.
 The twisting Talachulitna River and its tributaries provide the landscape for your week.
-The size of the rivers near the lodge don’t allow for landing floatplanes and the The Tal’s geography keep most rafters and boaters at bay due to some technical water and natural features.
+The size of the rivers near the lodge doesn’t allow for landing floatplanes and The Tal’s geography keeps most rafters and boaters at bay due to some technical water and natural features.
 In short, this will be your exclusive fishing trip and the potential for seeing anyone else is near zero!
-This is hard to find in present day Alaska and is one of the reasons that make it unique.
+This is hard to find in present-day Alaska and is one of the reasons that make it unique.

 Now, enter the mother of all-terrain vehicles, the helicopter.
 The lodge’s two Enstrom heli’s have the ability to access areas that nobody can reach without.
 You can set this nimble machine down just about anywhere, which allows guests to fish places that would be difficult, if not impossible to otherwise access.
 This opens a whole new realm of possibilities and grants fast access to the best waters in the area.